Top Countries For Expats… And Why We Don’t Recommend Any Of Them!

 Living safely in Latin America and Belize is about knowing your limitations.
 Of course, there are parts of town you should avoid… as there are in all major cities.
 If you stick to expat-friendly areas, you’ll be fine.

 When you select an offshore jurisdiction for your business, you should focus on: the privacy and asset protection offered by your entity, the quality of banking, whether the country will tax your corporate profits, availability of office space and employees (if relevant to you), and the ease of obtaining residency in the country.

-In my opinion, each and every criteria above is more important than the quality of life offered in some frozen tundra of a country.
-Once you’re setup in an efficient jurisdiction, you can move around and spend as much time as you like in a high cost one.
+In my opinion, each and every criterion above is more important than the quality of life offered in some frozen tundra of a country.
+Once you’re set up in an efficient jurisdiction, you can move around and spend as much time as you like in a high cost one.

 Of primary importance to US citizens is the ease of acquiring residency in the country.
 This is a big deal to us gringos because we want to qualify for the Foreign Earned Income Exclusion using the residency test rather than the physical presence test.

 The FEIE allows us to earn $102,100 from our offshore corporations tax-free.
 If a husband and wife are both working in the business, this can go up to $204,200.

 To qualify under the physical presence test, you must be out of the US for 330 out of 365 days… which is difficult for many with family back in the States.
 If you’re a legal resident of a foreign country, you can qualify under the residency test and spend 3 to 4 months a year in America.

 That’s why you want residency… here’s the easiest way to get it quickly from Panama.